Four gym myths that insist on not disappearing

-This does not mean that you must follow the same plan religiously, with all variables equal, months on end.
+This does not mean that you must follow the same plan religiously, with all the same variables, months on end.

-You can go testing certain things, and adapting according to the results.
+You can test certain things, and adapt according to the results.

 But radical changes every month?

-To gain muscle mass you must eat more calories than the ones you spend.
+To gain muscle mass you must eat more calories than you expend.

 This does not mean that you should turn your food into a banquet seven times a day.